The Best Things To Do In Benidorm

 And if you’re looking for something more active, the promenade is a great place to take a stroll or enjoy a meal or drink at one of the many restaurants and bars.

-Whether you’re looking for peace and quiet or an exciting night out, Poniente Beach has something for everyone.
+Whether looking for peace and quiet or an exciting night out, Poniente Beach has something for everyone.

-Mundomar
+3. Mundomar

 Benidorm’s Mundomar Animal Park is a must-see for any animal lover.
 Home to a wide variety of animals, the park offers something for everyone.